BAH, BEd, MA, PhD.

 At Congress, I attend as many presentations and round tables as I can fit in.
 Congress is always inspiring to me, and I walk away with motivation and new ideas, but also new connections.

-I belong to the Canadian Society for the Study of Education, Canadian Association of Foundations in Education, the Canadian Association for Teacher Education, and the Canadian Association for Curriculum Studies (and it's special interest group, the Canadian Critical Pedagogy Association).
+I belong to the Canadian Society for the Study of Education, Canadian Association of Foundations in Education, the Canadian Association for Teacher Education, the Canadian Association for Curriculum Studies (and it's special interest group, the Canadian Critical Pedagogy Association), the Canadian Association for Social Justice Education, and the Comparative and International Education Society of Canada.

 Through the above associations, I participate in events, symposiums, and meetings.

-I regularly attend faculty meetings in Curriculum & Instruction and Teacher Education departments.
-In these meetings, there are often collaborative discussions and opportunities to share our learning with one another.
+I regularly attend department meetings in Curriculum & Instruction and Teacher Education , as well as Faculty of Education monthly meetings and Faculty Futures events.
+In these meetings, there are often collaborative discussions and opportunities to share our learning.
 I am currently on a committee for Diversity, Equity, and Inclusion for our department.

 At Camosun, I attended meetings to support the work of my colleagues as they share their pedagogical narrations, research, and work as pedagogists.